aboucodeur/abou-stack/README.md

 Covers most cases in the development of an application.

+## Motivation

+I build this tech stack, to create my application fast and focus in code.
+Javascript is fast and all days your are some framework !

 - **Frontend**
   - HTML / CSS                  => Classic
   - Framework                   => For modern applications